mattvollmer/about/README.md

 Whether it's praise or suggestions for improvement, I'll catch up with you after interaction that calls for clarification or feedback.
 I don't wait until 1:1 meetings because by then, it's old news.

 ## 1:1
 If you're on my team and report to me, then 1:1 meetings are _your time_.
 I will never force an agenda for our 1:1 meetings.
 If I have organizational updates to share, I will hold them until the end.
-Otherwise, any feedback I need to give you will be given in near real-time -- I won't wait until our 1:1.
+Otherwise, any feedback I need to give you will be given in near real-time.
+I won't wait until our 1:1.

 When we meet and for how long is completely up to you, my only ask is that we meet no less frequently than every other week.
 If you have a question or want feedback, please don't wait until our next 1:1.
 I would prefer to help you sooner.